Pat Freiermuth Player Prop Bets for the NFL Playoffs | Pittsburgh vs. Kansas City 1/16/2022

 Matchup vs. Kansas City

-- Freiermuth's zero receiving yards in his one matchup against the Chiefs are 30.5 fewer than his over/under for Sunday's game.
+- Freiermuth had zero receiving yards in one career matchup against the Chiefs, 30.5 fewer than his receiving yards prop bet over/under for Sunday's game (30.5).

 - Freiermuth did not have a touchdown catch in that matchup against the Chiefs.